avatao/blog.avatao.com/_posts/2019-04-18-XSS-Case-Study.md

 And boom - the `alert(1)` is executed.
 It's a really awesome example of how weird browsers could be and a motivation for all the bug bounty hunters out there.
 I bet almost none of us thought that we'd see a working XSS on the homepage of Google.

-## How it could have been avoided?
+## How could it have been avoided?

 The funny thing is that they (at Google) **knew about this attack vector** already and **fixed the code a long time ago**.
-However they didn't add any unit tests and when someone later reverted it the build passed (because it didn't break the non-existent test) and the vulnerability ended up in the production code.
+However they didn't add any unit tests and when someone later reverted it, the build passed (because it didn't break the non-existent test) and the vulnerability ended up in the production code.
 So I think the most important takeway from the story is **tests are really important**.

 ## Why?